How do I make my images accessible?

 A caption underneath an image or an in-text description that conveys the same information as the image are also acceptable forms of alt-text, so long as they provide the same level of information as the image itself.
 For example, the above screenshot of the Embed Image window is adequately described by the sentences before it.
 In this case, alt-text is not entirely necessary, because the image has already been described by the text.

-[A] Equivalent alternatives to complex images (graphs, charts, maps, etc.) are provided in context or in a separate (linked) page.
+Equivalent text alternatives to complex images (graphs, charts, maps, etc.) are provided in context or in a separate (linked) page.

-Imagine that you needed to explain the water cycle, but couldn’t use this image.
-Alt-text for this image might read “In the water cycle, rain falls into bodies of water, like the ocean.
-The water is later evaporated due to the sun’s heat, and when enough water has evaporated, it forms clouds and eventually falls back as rain.”
-This text conveys the same information as the image, as well as some additional context.
-For this reason, detailed descriptions are the preferred version of alt-text for more detailed images, graphs, or charts.
+For this reason, detailed descriptions are the preferred version of alt-text for more detailed images, graphs, charts, or diagrams.
 All students can benefit from these detailed descriptions.
 The National Center for Accessible Media has compiled some recommendations and guidelines for writing alt-text for scientific or mathematical images, such as graphs and charts.

 In this brief video, multiple methods of recording videos for online courses are demonstrated.
 These methods include professional filming, screencasts, webcam videos, and more.